 Protecting your assets with insurance is often the best way to manage the biggest risks we face.
 Life insurance planning includes making sure that you are protected with the right type of policy, the right amount of insurance coverage, and that you’re not paying too much for it.

-There are many different types of life insurance available today.
 Life insurance products can be separated into two major categories: 1.
 Cash value or permanent insurance.
 2. Term or temporary insurance.
 Here is a brief review of the two categories and the most of the common forms of life insurance products within them:

 Cash Value/Permanent Insurance